The Persistence of Retracted Papers on Wikipedia

 A key consideration is the role of automated tools, such as RetractionBot \cite{Headbomb2024Signpost}.
 This bot exemplifies the specialized roles that automated agents play in Wikipedia's quality control ecosystem \cite{zheng2019roles}.
 It primarily serves an editorial audience.
 By systematically adding a prominent template to the reference section, the bot is highly effective at its specific task of signaling a source's retracted status to editors engaged in verification and maintenance.
 The promise of such tools lies in this efficiency for well-defined tasks, and the community has become highly reliant on them for routine maintenance.
 For instance, the temporary failure of another specialized bot, an anti-vandalism tool, was shown to nearly double the time it took for the Wikipedia community to revert malicious edits \cite{geiger2013levee}.
 Similarly, Nyayachavadi et al. \cite{nyayachavadi2022characterizing} demonstrated the community's dependence on InternetArchiveBot to manage technical decay, such as `permanently dead' links.
 Our results powerfully validate this reliance in the context of epistemic repair.
 We found that citations flagged by RetractionBot had the highest hazard of correction, outperforming all other factors.
 This finding helps resolve the sociotechnical challenge of translating automated alerts into human judgment: it suggests that the ``technical flag'' applied by the bot serves as an effective scaffold for the substantive, contextual repair required to update the main text.
 Taken together, our findings suggest a two-stage process: automated monitoring helps surface candidates for review, and human/editorial work performs the reader-facing repair.
 The bottleneck may lie in coverage-which retracted citations are surfaced for attention—rather than in editors’ willingness to act once a credible signal is present.

-Our analysis also points to the role of external visibility cues in prompting correction.
-Citations to papers that received significant social media attention—particularly on Twitter/X—were corrected more quickly.
-This finding suggests that social signals external to Wikipedia can help surface retractions to editors and may serve as an informal triage mechanism.
-Similarly, our finding that open access papers are corrected faster implies that free access can accelerate editorial verification and repair.
-These findings suggest that social signals and open accessibility can help surface retractions to editors.
-However, not all forms of visibility lead to faster corrections.
-We found that papers with a higher academic citation count are actually corrected slower, perhaps because their claims are more accepted and editors are more hesitant to challenge them.
-These patterns emphasize the importance of salience, not just in the nature of the retraction but in its discoverability.